-The Management of Health and Safety at Work Regulations 1999 requires employers and the self employed to undertake suitable and sufficient risk assessment.
+The Management of Health and Safety at Work Regulations 1999 SI 1999 No. 3242 requires employers and the self employed to undertake suitable and sufficient risk assessment.
 The assessment must consider: -

 - the risks exposed to employees while they are at work; and